waitandhope123/waitandhope123/README.md

 ## 🌱 Collaboration Fit

 Strong fit if you:
-- Enjoy breaking respected theories
+- Enjoy both building and breaking theories
-- Treat failure as information, not embarrassment
+- Treat your own models as disposable
-- Are comfortable questioning orthodoxy
+- See failure as information, not embarrassment
 - Prefer adversarial rigor over narrative elegance

 Probably not a fit if you:
-- Seek validation of speculative positions
+- Seek to defend a favored framework
-- Treat consensus as closure
+- Treat theory construction as an act of belief
-- Prefer metaphysical answers to structural ones
+- Prefer metaphysical closure over structural clarity
 - Expect foundational theories to be immune to stress

 ---